ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

    The initial defaults section of the configuration file configures your system so that the names of the multipath devices are of the form /dev/mapper/mpath n; where mpath n is the WWID of the device.

 3. Save the configuration file and exit the editor, if necessary.
-4. Execute the following command:
+4. Start the multipath service so that the changes take effect.
    ```
-   # systemctl start multipathd.service
+   service multipath-tools start
    ```
+   {: pre}

-   If you need to edit the multipath configuration file after you have started the multipath daemon, you must execute the `systemctl reload multipathd.service` command for the changes to take effect.
+   If you need to edit the multipath configuration file after you have started the multipath daemon, you must restart the multipathd service for the changes to take effect.
    {:note}

    For more information about using the Device Mapper Multipath feature on Ubuntu 20, see [Device Mapper Multipathing - Introduction](https://ubuntu.com/server/docs/device-mapper-multipathing-introduction){:external}.